AsyncMoksha/hackercut/README.md

 <span style="color:#23A600">h</span> | Hacker News front page
 <span style="color:#23A600">l</span> | "login" page

-<pre>*</pre>arrow navigation does not work on "comments" and "jobs" pages at this moment.
+*arrow navigation does not work on "comments" and "jobs" pages at this moment.
 <br />

 I hope you can better enjoy Hacker News with <span style="color:#FF6600">**Hackercut**</span>.